 Executive Director

-Andy joined UKGI in December 2016 and is part of the Special Situations team which focuses on sectors and corporates where there is a risk of economic shock impact to major employment or assets of national interest.
-Andy is a FCA and prior to joining UKGI was an M&A Director at Deloitte specialising in advising on non-standard and accelerated M&A transactions, many of which involved advising companies, investors and lenders on maximising value in constrained, challenging or time-critical situations.
-Whilst at UKGI, Andy has also worked within UKGI’s housing activities with MHCLG, delivered a number of projects with the UKGI Defence team and led UKGI’s team working on UK Export Finance.
-Andy also led on UKGI’s portfolio management activities.
+Previously Andy has worked in UKGI’s Special Situations Group which focuses on sectors and corporates where there is a risk of economic shock impact to major employment or assets of national interest.
+He has also worked within UKGI’s housing activities with MHCLG, delivered a number of projects with the UKGI Defence team and led UKGI’s governance team working on UK Export Finance.

 Our work on appointments: